Do you need a delayed start date or would like to apply outside the application cycle? Reach out to MOSTFellowship@ccf.org for more information.

 - An unparalleled, immersive clinical experience with outstanding faculty at Cleveland Clinic

-- Become a certified medical scribe and an expert in medical terminology and clinical documentation
+- Become a medical scribe and an expert in medical terminology and clinical documentation

 - Optional research experience